 The purpose of ARRT certification and registration in MRI is to recognize individuals who are qualified to perform the role of an MRI technologist.
 To earn ARRT certification and registration in this discipline, you'll either use our primary eligibility pathway or postprimary eligibility pathway.
 Whether you're a student, looking for educational programs, or already an R.T., below are the resources you'll need to get started.

 Earning ARRT certification and registration is challenging, yet very achievable.
 It will take time and commitment—but your hard work will pay off.
 Learn more about the requirements you'll need to meet along the way, including those in education, ethics, and examination.

 READ THESE DOCUMENTS

-- Didactic and Clinical Competency Requirements: explains the coursework and clinical procedures that you'll need to complete if you use the primary eligibility pathway
+Didactic and Clinical Competency Requirements explain the coursework and clinical procedures that you'll need to complete if you use the primary eligibility pathway.

-- Clinical Experience Requirements: explains the type and quantity of clinical procedures you'll need to complete if you use the postprimary eligibility pathway
+Clinical Experience Requirements explain the type and quantity of clinical procedures you'll need to complete if you use the postprimary eligibility pathway.

-- Structured Education Requirements: outlines the education activity requirements for this discipline if you use the postprimary eligibility pathway
+Structured Education Requirements outline the education activity requirements for this discipline if you use the postprimary eligibility pathway.

-- Examination Content Specifications: outlines the topics that appear on our MRI exams
+Examination Content Specifications outline the topics that appear on our MRI exams.

 LEARN HOW TO APPLY